Les Vampires: Promotion

 They are the kings of moonless nights, darkness is their kingdom.
 Carrying death and sowing terror.
 Here is the black flight of the Vampires.
 Gorged on blood, viscous and fat.
 They go, those evil Vampires on great suede wings not towards the bad... towards the worst!

 Aftermath

-A modern tribute to Musidora and the film on a Belgian SNCB train by a street artist.
+A modern tribute to Musidora and Les Vampires on a Belgian SNCB train by a street artist.

-Musidora saw a noticeable raise in her public profile after the film's release, becoming a star of French cinema.
+Musidora saw a noticeable raise in her public profile after the serial's release, becoming a star of French cinema.
 She was able to concentrate her career on directing and writing her own films. Édouard Mathé and Marcel Lévesque enjoyed lengthy film careers as a result of their performances.
 The three leads, as well as many other cast members, were re-cast by Feuillade to appear in his other serials such as Judex, Tih Minh, Barrabas and Parisette.

 Critical reception

 Musidora in a publicity still for Les Vampires, wearing her iconic black bodysuit.
 Her performance as Irma Vep has been singled out for praise by critics.